ayantoine/NearVANA/README.md

 These file can be empty at begining, they will be completed progressively among analyses.

 # Prerequisite III - Reference size for family virus
-NirVANA compare contigs size to reference genome to help users to determine interesting fragment.
+NearVANA compare contigs size to reference genome to help users to determine interesting fragment.
 The file must lead the following organization:

 Famility MinSize

 Data are facultative but, even empty, the file must exist.

 # Prerequisite IV - TINAP conf file
-NirVANA conffile contains data that are specific for 1 analysis.
+NearVANA conffile contains data that are specific for 1 analysis.
 The file must contains the following informations

 #Warning!
 Do not change variable name
 #Project id